 6. Rolling 4-yr Div. > 15%

-VZ earned one Star in this section for 1.) above.
+ITW earned two Stars in this section for 1.) and 2.) above.
 A Star was earned since the Free Cash Flow payout ratio was less than 60% and there were no negative Free Cash Flows over the last 10 years.
-The company has paid a cash dividend to shareholders every year since 1984 and has increased its dividend payments for 10 consecutive years.
+The stock earned a Star as a result of its most recent Debt to Total Capital being less than 45%.
+The company has paid a cash dividend to shareholders every year since 1933 and has increased its dividend payments for 51 consecutive years.

 Dividend Income vs. MMA: Why would you assume the equity risk and invest in a dividend stock if you could earn a better return in a much less risky money market account (MMA) or Treasury bond?
 This section compares the earning ability of this stock with a high yield MMA.
 Two items are considered in this section, see page 2 of the linked PDF for a detailed description:

 1. NPV MMA Diff.

 The negative NPV MMA Diff. means that on a NPV basis the dividend earnings from an investment in ITW would be less than a similar amount invested in MMA earning a 20-year average rate of 3.31%.
 If ITW grows its dividend at 5.0% per year, it will never equal a MMA yielding an estimated 20-year average rate of 3.31%.

 Memberships and Peers: ITW is a member of the S&P 500, a Dividend Aristocrat, a member of the Broad Dividend Achievers™ Index and a Dividend Champion.
 The company's peer group includes: The The Manitowoc Company, Inc. (MTW) with a 0.3% yield, Timken Co.
 (TKR) with a 1.7% yield and Highway Holdings Limited (HIHO) with a 5.9% yield.